-F5 is a leading provider of integrated Internet traffic management solutions designed to improve the availability and performance of missioncritical Internet-based servers and applications.
+F5 is a leading provider of integrated Internet traffic management solutions designed to improve the availability and performance of mission-critical Internet-based servers and applications.
 Our products monitor and manage local and geographically dispersed servers and intelligently direct traffic to the server best able to handle a user's request.
 Our products are designed to help prevent system failure and provide timely responses to user requests and data flow.
-Our BIG/ip-Registered Trademark- and 3DNS-TM- Controllers, when combined with our see/IT-TM-Network Management Console, help organizations optimize their network server availability and performance and cost-effectively manage their Internet infrastructure.
+Our BIG/ip-Registered Trademark- and 3DNS-Registered Trademark- Controllers, when combined with our see/IT-TM- Network Manager, help organizations optimize their network server availability and performance and cost-effectively manage their Internet infrastructure.
 Our solutions are used by organizations who rely on the Internet as a fundamental component of their business.
-Our customers include Internet service providers, such as Exodus Communications, PSINet, MCI WorldCom, e-commerce companies and many other organizations that employ high-traffic Internet sites.
-Since shipping our first product in July 1997, we have sold our products to over 400 end-customers.
+Our customers include Internet service providers, such as Exodus Communications, Frontier GlobalCenter, PSINet, and MCI WorldCom, e-commerce companies and many other organizations that employ high-traffic Internet sites.
+We have sold our products to over 600 end-customers as of August 31, 1999.

 The Internet has emerged as a critical commerce and communications platform for businesses and consumers worldwide.
 The growing use of the Internet is causing the complexity and volume of Internet traffic to increase dramatically.
-According to UUNet, Internet traffic doubles every 100 days.
+According to UUNet estimates, Internet traffic doubles every 100 days.
 The widespread proliferation in the use and importance of the Internet has strained many organizations' network infrastructures.
 In response to dramatic increases in Internet use and traffic, organizations are expanding server capacity and are deploying redundant servers.
 According to IBM, servers are being connected to the Internet at a rate of 53,000 per month.
 While additional and redundant servers help address the rapidly increasing traffic, they also increase an organization's need for sophisticated Internet traffic management tools to manage the availability and performance of its servers and applications.